vrom911/vrom911.github.io/blog/2019-03-06-website-is-not-easy.md

 1. Get yourself the repo at GitHub called `yourUserName.github.io`.
 2. Create two branches:
    + `develop` – this is where all your code will go while you’re working
-   + `master` – this is where the generated code for the website should go, so GitHub can deploy it.
+   + `main` – this is where the generated code for the website should go, so GitHub can deploy it.
 3. Get your Hakyll website working as you want website to look like.
 4. Commit.
 5. Run the deployment script: `./scripts/deploy.hs “Initial creation”`.

 Speaking about the deployment script, there is no magic in there.
-It’s a simple bash file which runs `Hakyll` executable to generate site content and commits it to the `master` branch.
+It’s a simple bash file which runs `Hakyll` executable to generate site content and commits it to the `main` branch.
 You can see how it’s implemented in here:

 ```bash
 #!/usr/bin/env bash